 Bankruptcy is a legal process where you're declared unable to pay your debts.
 It can release you from most debts, provide relief and allow you to make a fresh start.

 You can enter into voluntary bankruptcy.
 To do this you need to complete and submit a Bankruptcy Form.
 It's also possible that someone you owe money to (a creditor) can make you bankrupt through a court process.
-We refer to this as a creditor's petition.
+We refer to this as a sequestration order.

 Bankruptcy normally lasts for 3 years and 1 day.